jometzg/langchain-apim/README.md

 Use the included Jupyter notebook to run the samples.
 You will need your own endpoints and connection strings.

+## Authentication
-Note that this version does not use OAuth tokens, but may be adapted to use these:
+Note that this version uses keys for simplicity and so does not use OAuth tokens, but may be adapted to use these:

 for a service principal:
 ```
 token = get_access_token("https://login.microsoftonline.com/YOUR_TENANT/oauth2/v2.0/token", client_id,client_secret,"api://YOUR_CLIENT_ID/.default")
 ```

-Or better using DefaultAzureCredential.
+Or better using *DefaultAzureCredential*.
 See [here](https://python.langchain.com/docs/integrations/llms/azure_openai/)

 ```
 import os